Contributors Dropdown icon

 For performance marketers and digital strategists, data is the key to success.

-Marketing teams are analyzing more customer and business data than ever before, which means their data gathering and processing methods are also evolving.
+Marketing teams are analyzing more business and customer data than ever before, which means their data gathering and processing methods are also evolving.
 Put another way: if your job description didn't mention working with marketing data when you applied for it, it will soon.

 Why marketing data is essential